-Create text-to-video and image-to-video drafts from prompts, product photos, reference frames, and model choices in one browser workspace.
+Create Gemini Omni-style drafts from text prompts, product photos, reference videos, and audio cues with supported AI models in one browser workspace.

-Explore how prompts, product frames, and social hooks can become fast motion reads for real launch decisions.
+Explore how prompts, product frames, reference clips, and audio cues can become fast motion reads for real launch decisions.

 A short product reveal that checks whether the benefit reads on screen.